 🍴 Serving suggestions

-I like to bake a batch of these creme egg brownies for Easter gatherings, parties, and bake sales, alongside my mini egg tiffin, Easter rocky road, simnel muffins, and chocolate cornflake cakes.
+Serve the Creme egg chocolate brownies at Easter gatherings, parties, and bake sales, along with mini egg tiffin, Easter rocky road, simnel muffins, and chocolate cornflake cakes.

-I sometimes serve them warm for dessert with a scoop of no-churn honeycomb ice cream too!
+You can also serve the brownies for dessert with a scoop of no-churn honeycomb ice cream or mini egg ice cream.

 The secret is to freeze the creme eggs overnight so that they don't collapse on cutting.
 Take them out of the freezer and cut down the seam with a very sharp knife.
 Try to do this as quickly as possible so they don't thaw out and become too soft to cut.